-Simon is married to his wife Elizabeth and lives with her and his six children in East Brighton.
+Simon is married to his wife Elizabeth and lives with their six children in east Brighton.

 Having been born in Sussex in 1964, Simon and has lived for nearly all of his life in the local area, giving him a real love of the local area.

-Prior to his career in politics, Simon started, and jointly owned a local leisure business called C-Side, as well as a local radio station, which today is Juice FM.
-He was also very involved in campaigning for City status for Brighton & Hove.
+Prior to his career in politics, Simon started, and jointly owned, a local leisure business called C-Side, as well as a local radio station, which today is Juice FM.
+He was also involved in campaigning for City status for Brighton & Hove.

 Simon has been a lifelong supporter of Brighton & Hove Albion Football Club and still finds time to watch them occasionally, whilst also supporting local football teams Whitehawk FC, Saltdean FC and Peacehaven and Telscombe Cliffs FC.